 South Luangwa National Park is undoubtedly one of Zambia’s main attractions.
 It was initially established in 1938 as a protected area and later declared a Park in 1972.
-It covers a vast area of almost 9,000 square kilometres that includes grassy savannah, woodlands and the Luangwa River, making it a perfect safaris destination.
+It covers a vast area of almost 9,000 square kilometres, including grassy savannah, woodlands, and the Luangwa River, making it a perfect safaris destination.
 It is known as the “valley of the leopard” due to its high density of these elegant cats and boasts a significant population of lions and the most common species of animals.

 8. Ngorongoro Conservation Area (Tanzania)

 The Ngorongoro Crater is the largest collapsed volcanic crater in the world, twenty kilometres of isolated natural beauty at an altitude of 2,286 meters above sea level.
 The conservation area was declared a UNESCO World Heritage Site in 1979 and 1981 also an International Biosphere Reserve.
 His vast population of animals, estimated at 25 thousand specimens, includes lions, cheetahs, hyenas, elephants, buffaloes and the rare black rhino.
 At the centre of the crater, fed by the Munge River, extends Lake Magadi, where flocks of flamingos and a variety of around 400 bird species are often spotted.